“Who will pay for my car accident in New Mexico?”

 Who will pay for your car accident?

 In particular, you might have a legitimate defective motor vehicle lawsuit if the manufacturer of your car (or any car parts) knowingly manufactured defective parts that either caused the accident (for example, if your brakes failed) or caused your injuries to be more severe than they otherwise might have been (for instance, if your seatbelt did not work properly).
-In such cases, you may even be eligible to participate in a class-action lawsuit against the vehicle manufacturer or parts manufacturer.
+In such cases, you may even be eligible to participate in a class-action lawsuit against the car manufacturer or parts manufacturer.

 Another option – you may be able to take legal action against the auto mechanic or car dealer that installed the defective part or incorrectly installed a particular part, including brakes, tires or other essential car parts.

-If another driver clearly caused your crash, you may be able to obtain financial compensation for the following expenses related to your accident:
+If another driver clearly caused your crash, you may be able to obtain financial compensation for the following expenses related to your car accident:

-- Property damage to vehicle
+- Property damage to car

 - Emergency medical bills